How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Applications

-Consider the optimization problem $\min_{x\in\mathbb{R}^d} g(x)$ where the objective function $g(x)$ is $\mu$-strongly convex and $L$-smooth.
-Denote $x^*$ as the unique minimizer of $g(x)$.
-In many machine learning applications, the aim is to find the minima $x^*$ when knowledge about the exact gradient $\nabla g(x)$ is inaccessible.
-In such cases, one updates the estimate for $x^*$ using the noisy gradients $\nabla g_k(x_k)$ at each time instant.
-One of the popular methods in such context is stochastic gradient descent given by the following SA:
+Consider the optimization problem $\min_{x\in\mathbb{R}^d} g(x)$ where $g(x)$ is $\mu$-strongly convex and $L$-smooth with the unique minimizer $x^*$.
+When the exact gradients are inaccessible, a popular approach is stochastic gradient descent (SGD), which updates the estimate using noisy gradients $\nabla g_k(x_k)$:

-To cast SGD into the framework of Eq. \eqref{eq:SA_rec2}, we define $M_k:=\nabla f(x_k)-\nabla g_k(x_k)$.
-Here, we suppose that the noise $M_k$ satisfies Assumption \ref{assump:noise}, specifically, it admits a decomposition into a multiplicative martingale difference and an additive i.i.d. term.
-Then, by identifying $F(x_k)=-\nabla g(x_k)$, it is clear that SGD transforms into Eq. \eqref{eq:SA_rec2}.
-Furthermore, the quadratic Lyapunov function $\Phi(x)=\|x\|^2/2$ naturally satisfies Assumption \ref{assump:iterate} under the smoothness and strong convexity assumptions.
-Finally, imposing Lipschitz Hessian condition for $g(x)$ immediately ensures that $F(x)$ satisfies the linear approximation Assumption \ref{assump:operator} with $J_F=\nabla^2 g(x^*)$ and $\delta=1$ via the Taylor series expansion.
-With all the assumptions verified, one can readily apply Theorem \ref{thm_main:main_thm} to the SGD algorithm.
+To cast SGD into the framework of Eq. \eqref{eq:SA_rec2}, we define $F(x_k)=-\nabla g(x_k)$ and $M_k:=\nabla g(x_k)-\nabla g_k(x_k)$.
+Here, we suppose that the noise $M_k$ admits a decomposition into a multiplicative martingale difference and an additive i.i.d. term as in Assumption \ref{assump:noise}.
+It is clear that now SGD transforms into Eq. \eqref{eq:SA_rec2}.
+Furthermore, smoothness and strong convexity ensure that the quadratic Lyapunov function $\Phi(x)=\|x\|^2/2$ naturally satisfies Assumption \ref{assump:iterate}.
+Finally, assuming $g(x)$ has a Lipschitz Hessian guarantees that $F(x)$ satisfies the local linear approximation (Assumption \ref{assump:operator}) with $J_F=-\nabla^2 g(x^*)$ and $\delta=1$.
+Thus, Theorem \ref{thm_main:main_thm} immediately characterizes the finite-time distribution of SGD.